hasaki/GitHubYouTrackWebHook/README.md

 The current GitHub YouTrack service doesn't support several features that we were interested in having:

 1. You have to allow all branches or hardcode the names of the specific branches you want the service to watch.
-    In our normal work flow there are two different locations we will branch from and merge to.
-For simple cases, we'll branch right off of master and submit a pull request to merge back to master.
-    For complex cases that need to be broken down into multiple cases, we'll create a branch from master, our "feature" branch.
-Then all of the work takes place in branches off of the "feature" and are merged back into the "feature" branch.
-Once its completely done, we'll merge that whole feature into master.
 The current service doesn't give us the capability of saying "watch all branches starting with `feature/`" (oddly, TeamCity, also made by JetBrains allows this).
 2. You cannot watch a repository for multiple projects.
-    This is an issue for multiple scenarios.
-The biggest one is that we have a shared library that we use in multiple projects and changes to it can come from each of them, so we need the ability to have this single repo used in multiple projects.
-    Also, as our company has grown we're beginning to need to use different methods of accepting contributions from our team members.
-We're moving from a single monolithic repository that everyone works from to having our team members fork the repo and do their work inside of the forks.
+This is more of an issue for the YouTrack UI, because as far as I can tell all of the code is actually working in the system.

+## Configuration

+Take a look at `config.json.example`; this sample file lays out all of settings available; place your settings in `config.json`.

+Run with the following command line: `node server.js [SHAREDSECRET]`

+`SHAREDSECRET` is a simple text string that you will configure on this server as well as in github.
+If this isn't provided then it falls back to using an environment variable named `GITHUBYOUTRACKSECRET`.

+The hook will listen on port 1337 or whatever is defined by the environment variable named `port`.

+When configuring github, point it at the node server and make sure your path ends in `/webhook`.

+## How it works

+The server waits for requests from the GitHub servers and singles out requests for the `push` and `pull_request` events.
+It then will perform a series of comparisons to check and see whether it should process the event looking for commands to run on YouTrack cases.

+### What sorts of checks does it do?

+In no particular order for commits to branches:

+* Check that there is one or more commands in the commit message (that is the text "#ISSUE-ID *command1* *command2* *etc*" if you want to run commands against multiple issues you must put them on separate lines)
+* Check that the incoming repository is allowed
+* Check that the incoming branch is allowed for that repo
+* Check that the project for the command is allowed for that repo
+* Check that the user issuing the command is allowed for that project

+For pull requests:

+* The PR has been closed and was merged
+* That there is one or more commands in the body of the PR (that is the large textbox that you can populate when you create the pull request)